scottvr/phart/README.md

  * and several **new layout strategies** including `circular`, `bfs`, `shell`, `Kamada-Kawai`, and others.

 ## New Layout Strategies
-[LAYOUT-STRATEGIES.md](https://github.com/scottvr/phart/blob/457246eec877517cbbdc9b344c6667bf92b5e5ba/LAYOUT-STRATEGIES.md) in the repo for demos.
+See [LAYOUT-STRATEGIES.md](https://github.com/scottvr/phart/blob/457246eec877517cbbdc9b344c6667bf92b5e5ba/LAYOUT-STRATEGIES.md) in the repo for demos.

 Binary Tree with "side"-steering examples are shown throughout below.
 I've finally updated to show phart's cosmetic enhancements.
 Same with bounding-box mode, which is demonstrated below on a couple of different tree-type graphs.